sassoftware/sas-cert-prep-data/specialist-prep-guide/README.md

 2. Click on the **[specialist-prep-guide directory](https://github.com/sassoftware/sas-cert-prep-data/tree/master/specialist-prep-guide)**.
 3. Open the **[cre8data.sas](https://github.com/sassoftware/sas-cert-prep-data/blob/master/specialist-prep-guide/cre8data.sas)** program and click **Raw**.
 Right-click anywhere on the screen and select **Save As**.
 Save the **cre8data.sas** to a location that is accessible to SAS.

-	**Note:** It is recommended that you create a folder in a location that is accessible to SAS and name that folder certadv.
+	**Note:** It is recommended that you create a folder in a location that is accessible to SAS and name that folder cert.
 All of the librefs associated with the Specialist Prep Guide uses the cert libref.

 4. Open the **[cre8premdata.sas](https://github.com/sassoftware/sas-cert-prep-data/blob/master/specialist-prep-guide/cre8permdata.sas)** program and click **Raw**.
 Right-click anywhere on the screen and select **Save As**.
 Save the **cre8premdata.sas** to the same location as **cre8data.sas**.